pnp/pnpjs/docs/contributing/extending-the-library.md

 // finally we add the property to the _List class
 // this method call says add a property to _List named "items" and that property returns a result using the Items factory
 // The factory will be called with "this" when the property is accessed.
 If needed there is a fourth parameter to append additional path
 // information to the property url addProp(_List, "items", Items);
 ```

-## General Rules for Extening PnPjs
+## General Rules for Extending PnPjs

 - Only expose interfaces to consumers
 - Use the factory functions except in very special cases
 - Look for other properties and methods as examples
-- Simple is always preferrable, but not always possible - use your best judgement
+- Simple is always preferable, but not always possible - use your best judgement
 - If you find yourself writing a ton of code to solve a problem you think should be easy, ask
 - If you find yourself deep within the core classes or odata library trying to make a change, ask - changes to the core classes are rarely needed

 ## Next Steps

 Now that you have extended the library you need to [write a test](./debug-tests.md) to cover it!